 There is no evidence that the author had already set Roverandom on paper in 1925, but an illustration for the tale, a picture of a lunar landscape, is dated by him to that year.
 Three further illustrations were made in September 1927, when the Tolkiens were on holiday at Lyme Regis in Dorset, suggesting that he told Roverandom to his children once again; a fifth picture is dated to 1927–8.
 Among these is one of J.R.R.
 Tolkien’s most accomplished watercolour paintings, The Gardens of the Merking’s Palace.

 Tolkien seems to have written out the tale of Roverandom at Christmas 1927, adding an episode concerning the Man-in-the-Moon and a lunar eclipse said to be caused by dragons.
 (The latter is referred to also in the ‘Father Christmas’ letter for that year, undoubtedly based on an actual eclipse of 8 December.)
 By now, all of the basic elements of Roverandom were probably in place.

 He further revised Roverandom during the next nine years, progressively adding incident and detail.
 In 1936 he submitted the tale to his publisher, George Allen & Unwin, as a possible successor to The Hobbit.
 But The Hobbit (published in 1937) proved so successful that a sequel was wanted above all else, so Tolkien set Roverandom aside, apparently never to return to it.

-Roverandom was finally published posthumously in 1998, over 60 years after it was written, and 25 years after the author’s death, edited from its latest version, and with an introduction and notes, by Christina Scull and Wayne G. Hammond.
+Roverandom was finally published posthumously in 1998, over sixty years after it was written, and twenty-five years after the author’s death, edited from its latest version, and with an introduction and notes, by Christina Scull and Wayne G. Hammond.